Consumption Tax Rebates

 In certain situations, you may be entitled to a rebate of consumption taxes paid in Québec.

-- You may be eligible for a GST/HST rebate or a Québec sales tax (QST) rebate if you paid those taxes on the purchase of certain goods and services.
+Generally, you may be eligible for a GST/HST rebate or a Québec sales tax (QST) rebate if you paid those taxes on the purchase of certain goods and services.

 - If you are acting on behalf of a diplomatic mission, international organization or consular post, see Entities and Foreign Representatives Entitled to a Rebate to learn more about the eligibility requirements for the consumption tax rebate.